 - God’s life-spirit that resurrects the dead

 The chi is an Asian perception of God’s breath of life into human beings and over all creation.
-Because of sin, there exists alienation between God, human beings, and nature.
-Although God’s breath of life has been observed by Chinese wisdom, it remained mysterious and vague.
+Because of the human tendency to corrupt the Creator’s just and righteous standards, there exists alienation between God, human beings, and nature.

 UNDERSTANDING T’AI CHI IN LIGHT OF GOD’S SELF DISCLOSURE